peter-kultan/JsonMovieAgent.bundle/README.md

 Example JSON
 ------------
 The `Info.json` file is structured to follow Plex Movie Metadata Model as much as possible.
-It should looks someting like (this example is for `Movie subdir` mentioned above):
+It should look something like (this example is for `Movie subdir` mentioned above):

 ```json
 {